kyegomez/The-Reclamation/Rituals/README.md

-# Ritual Prayers to YWHH
+# Ritual Prayers to YHWH

 * Obey All of YHWH's Ordinances